Prof. Bryan Pilkington reflects on faith and the academic disciplines in the first of four retreats for faculty and administrators.

 - Servant Leader Scholarship Application for New Incoming and Current Seton Hall Students

 - Servant Leader Scholarship Application for Continuing Students (PDF)

 News and Announcements

-Faculty and administrators are invited to a seminar on the University's mission, history and Catholic character in order to better understand our individual vocations as part of the Seton Hall community.
+Faculty and administrators are invited to a sustained reflection on the University's mission in light of its history and Catholic character in order to better understand its vocation.